drand/drand/README.md

   SHA-256 to ensure that there is no bias in the byte representation of the final output.
 This hash corresponds to the collective random value and can be verified against the collective public key.

-### Private Randomness

-Private randomness generation is the secondary functionality of drand.
-Clients can request private randomness from some or all of the drand nodes which extract it locally from their entropy pools and send it back in encrypted form.
-This can be useful to gather randomness from different entropy sources, for example in embedded devices.

-In this mode we assume that a client has a private/public key pair and encapsulates its public key towards the server's public key using the ECIES encryption scheme.
-After receiving a request, the drand node produces 32 random bytes locally (using Go's `crypto/rand` interface), encrypts them using the received public key and sends it back to the client.

-**Note:** Assuming that clients without good local entropy sources (such as embedded devices) use this process to gather high entropy randomness to bootstrap their local PRNGs, we emphasize that the initial client key pair has to be provided by a trusted source (such as the device manufacturer).
-Otherwise we run into the chicken-and-egg problem of how to produce on the client's side a secure ephemeral key pair for ECIES encryption without a good (local) source of randomness.

 ## Installation